Sure Dividend

 The other method for assessing the valuation of a REIT does not use a Non-GAAP financial metric.
 Instead, this second strategy compares a REIT’s current dividend yield to its long-term average dividend yield.

-If a REIT’s dividend yield is above its long-term average, then the trust is undervalued; conversely, if a REIT’s dividend yield is below its long-term average, the trust is overvalued.
-For more details on this second valuation technique, see the second example later in this article.
+If a REIT’s dividend yield is above its long-term average, then the trust could be viewed as undervalued; conversely, if a REIT’s dividend yield is below its long-term average, the trust may be overvalued.

 Now that we have a high-level explanation of the two valuation techniques available to REIT investors, the next two sections will provide detailed examples on how to calculate valuation metrics relative to these unique legal entities.